Learn what puts you at risk for having a stroke and some preventative measures you can take to reduce your chances of having one.

-by Featured Provider Douglas Massop on Thursday, June 25, 2020
+by Featured Provider Sarah Tallman on Thursday, June 25, 2020

-Most people have seen the damaging effects of stroke — droopy facial muscles, muscular spasms, difficulty walking, speech and language problems and challenges eating and swallowing.
-There can also be unseen issues — with memory, cognitive abilities, vision, bladder control and emotions.
+You may be familiar with the damaging effects of stroke — droopy facial muscles, muscular spasms, difficulty walking, speech and language problems and challenges eating and swallowing.
+A stroke can also impact memory, cognitive abilities, vision, bladder control and emotions.

-And it’s not just the stroke survivor.
-The event takes its toll on family members and friends in terms of time, emotional wear and tear and financial stress.
+And a stroke can affect more than just the person who has it.
+The event often takes its toll on family members and friends in terms of time, emotional wear and tear and financial stress.
 In Iowa, the cost of stroke care totals more than $39,000 per person, according to the Iowa Department of Public Health (IDPH).
 That doesn’t even include the cost of treatment or lost wages due to missed work.

-Fortunately, the damaging health and financial costs to Iowans can be reduced because 80 percent of all strokes can be prevented.
+Fortunately, we can all take steps to avoid the health and financial tolls of a stroke.
+As much as 80 percent of all strokes are preventable.
 All it takes is knowing your risk factors and how to manage them.

 What are the risk factors of stroke?